Why use Runtipi

 Flexibility

-While we are leveraging our own tools and configuration format, the resulting services is
+While we are leveraging our own tools and configuration format, the resulting services are always a standard Docker container configuration.

-or if runtipi disappears, you can still use your services an run them with a simple docker-compose up
+This means that if you decide to move away, you can still use your services and run them with a simple docker-compose up

 command.

 The world of self-hosting is vast and diverse.
-Even if we tried, we could not create a wall-garden of services that would satisfy everyone.
+Even if we tried, we could not create a walled garden of services that would satisfy everyone.
 We are trying to be as open as possible to any service, any configuration, and any individual.
 We are not trying to lock you into our ecosystem, but to provide you with the tools to manage your own.

 Where we’re at